EMnify-Codelab/sns-notification-examples/README.md

 * `SlackChannel` - The name of the Slack channel to receive notifications
 * `SlackMatchPattern` - A regular expression match pattern for triggering slack notifications.
 This is passed to the Lambda function as an environment variable and can easily be edited later.
 * `SlackWebhookURL` - The full Webhook URL for the Slack notifications.
 This is passed to the Lambda function as an environment variable and can easily be edited later.

+__Note:__ This stack does not include the email notification lambda or SNS topic.
+To add this to the stack, add an email SNS topic and copy the SES lambda in this repository to this stack.

 ## Repository contents